Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Introduction

 In contrast, the present authors studied the realistic 2D kagome metal model based on the DW equation method by considering only the on-site Coulomb interaction $U$ \cite{Tazai-kagome}.
 In the PMI mechanism, the effective off-site interaction is induced by the AL terms, which are the higher-order electron correlation.
 We revealed that the commensurate $2\times2$ CDW is naturally and robustly given by the PMI mechanism.
 In addition, $s$-wave superconductivity is explained by the CDW fluctuations.
 In this paper, we show that the same mechanism can explain the 3D CDW based on realistic 3D kagome metal models.

 GL theories in 2D kagome metals have revealed that the $3Q$ $2\times 2$ TrH or SoD CDW state is stabilized by the 3rd-order GL terms \cite{Balents2021,Tazai-kagome2,theo7}.
-The coexistence of the 3Q CDW and chiral charge current orders is also expected by the GL theories.
+The GL theories also expect the coexistence of the 3Q CDW and chiral-charge-current orders.
 In the coexisting state, $C_2$ nematicity appears \cite{Tazai-kagome2,theo7}.

 The 3D structure of CDW has been discussed in Refs. \cite{Balents2021,theo5,theo8} by using the 3D GL theory.
 The $2\times 2\times 2$ s-BO has been proposed by the 3D GL theory.
-In CsV$_3$Sb$_5$, the TrH s-BO was proposed \cite{theo5,theo8}, where the coefficients of the GL terms are estimated by the first principles calculation.
+In CsV$_3$Sb$_5$, the TrH s-BO was proposed \cite{theo5,theo8}, where the coefficients of the GL terms are estimated by the first-principles calculation.